lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 By definition, Attributes within a Certification Signing Request are typed as ATTRIBUTE.
-This attribute definition contains one or more attestation statements of a type "AttestStatement".
+This attribute definition contains one or more evidence statements of a type "EvidenceStatement".

 ~~~
-id-aa-attestStatement OBJECT IDENTIFIER ::= { id-aa (TBDAA2) }
+id-aa-evidenceStatement OBJECT IDENTIFIER ::= { id-aa (TBDAA2) }

-AttestAttribute ATTRIBUTE ::= {
+EvidenceAttribute ATTRIBUTE ::= {
-  TYPE AttestStatement
+  TYPE EvidencetStatement
-  IDENTIFIED BY id-aa-attestStatement
+  IDENTIFIED BY id-aa-evidenceStatement
 }
 ~~~

-A CSR MAY contain one or more instance of `AttestAttribute` to allow, for example a key attestation asserting the storage properties of the private key as well as a platform attestation asserting the firmware version and other general properties of the device, or multiple key attestations signed by certificate chains on different cryptographic algorithms.
+A CSR MAY contain one or more instance of `EvidenceAttribute`.

 ##  AttestStatement